naninovel/docs/docs/en/guide/characters.md

 Be aware that the larger the size, the more memory the texture will consume, so keep it as small as possible.

-Following video guide covers exporting a Live2D character from Cubism Editor, configuring the prefab, creating a simple animator state machine and controlling the character from a scenario script.
+The following video guide covers exporting a Live2D character from Cubism Editor, configuring the prefab, creating a simple animator state machine and controlling the character from a scenario script.

 ![](https://www.youtube.com/watch?v=rw_Z69z0pAg)